automotive-grade-linux/docs-agl/docs/sec-blueprint/08-Hardening.md

   **–static**

-Dynamic linking shall not be allowed.
+It is recommended that dynamic linking should not be allowed.
 This will avoid user from replacing a library with malicious library.
 All libraries should be linked statically.

 Removal or Non-Inclusion of Utilities
 -------------------------------------